bigcommerce/dev-docs/docs/stencil-docs/localization/localizing-stores.md

 ## Localizing your storefront content

-Localizing the control panel and options outside your theme and are accessible through the BigCommerce control panel.
-The [Default Language setting, found in the control panel's Store Profile area](https://support.bigcommerce.com/s/article/Store-Profile-Settings#locale), allows localization of the following items:
+Localize the control panel and options outside your theme by accessing the [Default Language setting, found in the control panel's Store Profile](https://support.bigcommerce.com/s/article/Store-Profile-Settings#locale).
+The Store Profile allows localization of the following items:

 * [Product catalog](#localizing-the-product-catalog)
 * [Currency](#localizing-currency)